 Funding: DFG-CAPES collaborative research initiative.

-- Institute of Advanced Ceramics, Hamburg University of Technology, Germany (Prof. Rolf Janssen)
+- Institute of Advanced Ceramics, Hamburg University of Technology, Germany (Dr.-Ing.
+Rolf Janssen)

 - Laboratory of Ceramic Processing (PROCER), Federal University of Santa Catarina, Brazil (Prof. Dachamir Hotza, Prof. Sergio Yesid Gómez González and Prof. Agenor de Noni Jr.)

 - Laboratories of Materials (LABMAT), Federal University of Santa Catarina, Brazil (Prof. João Batista Rodrigues Neto)